lmanzanillas/DRASTIC/README.md

 max_area_hole = π*(calib*3.0/2)^2
 s_result = get_holes_basic_info(d_s,min_area_hole,max_area_hole)
 ```
-where we have used min_area_hole and max_area_hole to filter the badly reconstructed holes, if all was calibrated correctly, the function will return a matrix with the coordinates and diameters of holes in pixels.
+where we have used min_area_hole and max_area_hole to filter the badly reconstructed holes, and we assume that the area should be close to circles of 2.4 mm.
+If all was calibrated correctly, the function will return a matrix with the coordinates and diameters of holes in pixels.
 If you want to convert the diameter to mm, just use
 ```python
 s_result[:,3]/calib
 ```